nwheels-io/NWheels/CONTRIBUTING.md

 Category|Description|Projects
 ---|---|---
 Core modules|Provide microservice facilities and programming models, abstracted from concrete technology stacks|Module is entirely encapsulated by a C# project.
 Technology adapter modules|Pluggable adapters to concrete technology stacks.|Module is encapsulated by a C# project.
-In addition, it may contain technology-specific projects or objects, which are developed with a different set of programming languages and tools.
+In addition, it may contain _technology-specific projects or objects_, which are developed with a different set of programming languages and tools.

 ### Technology-specific projects and objects

 Technology-specific projects and objects are placed in a subfolder under the C# project.

 In the example below, module `NWheels.Uidl.Adapters.WebAngular` adapts UI port to web technology stack based on the Angular framework.
-Client-side projects and assets are located inside the `ClientSide` subfolder.
+Front-end projects and assets are located inside the `ClientSide` subfolder.
 ```
 +-- /NWheels.Uidl.Adapters.WebAngular
 |    |